Nothing (band): History

 The band's third studio album, Dance on the Blacktop, was released on August 24, 2018, by Relapse.
 It was preceded by the "Zero Day" single on June 4.

 After the recording of the album, new bassist Aaron Heard (vocalist for hardcore band Jesus Piece), replaced Bassett.
 Founding guitarist/vocalist Brandon Setta left the band mid-tour for personal reasons in early 2019 and was replaced by Cloakroom frontman Doyle Martin.
 Setta continues releasing music under the names White Lighters and You Wish.

 On October 30, 2020 The Great Dismal was released on Relapse Records.
 Promotional videos were released for the songs "Say Less", "Bernie Sanders", "Famine Asylum", "April Ha Ha (Ft.
 Alex G.)", and "Catch a Fade".
 Production was handled by Will Yip, who previously produced the band's second record, Tired of Tomorrow.
 This is the first album to feature Doyle Martin replacing Brandon Setta on guitar and vocals, as well as Aaron Heard replacing longtime bassist Nick Bassett.

+In July 2021, Nothing announced a limited edition vinyl-only album titled Don’t Look For Light In Tunnels as a celebration of their tenth anniversary.
+The album was recorded at Machines with Magnets in Pawtucket, Rhode Island with producer Seth Manchester.
+The album was "a two part thought experiment" where the "vision was to capture the sound of nothing on both a sonic and subsonic level" and influenced by Alvin Lucier's process music album I Am Sitting in a Room.
+The album was released on February 18, 2022.

 On January 5, 2022, Aaron Heard posted that his few upcoming shows with Nothing would be his last, in order to spend more time raising his son.
 On February 28, 2022, Gouge Away frontwoman Christina Michelle replaced Heard on bass.
 In mid-2022, longtime drummer Kyle Kimball left the band to focus on his dark wave project Night Sins.
 Kimball was later replaced by Zachary Jones.
 In late 2023, guitarist/multi-instrumentalist Bobb Bruno from Best Coast replaced Michelle on bass.

+On February 27, 2026, Nothing released their fifth studio album, A Short History Of Decay.

-Musical style
+Musical style and influences

 Nothing are described as a cross between heavy metal and shoegaze, while later releases were said to have bordered on a dream pop style.
 The group's sound is marked by "walls of distorted guitars", "pummeling" drums, "angelic" vocal harmonies and "soul-searching lyrics that tell of hard times and pain of all kinds".

+They have cited influences including the Smashing Pumpkins, My Bloody Valentine, Slowdive, Ride, Nirvana, Metallica, Cocteau Twins, the Cure, Hum, Swervedriver, the Smiths, Morrissey, Stone Roses and Oasis.